The Montana Water Compact

 - Sending a comment to Montana’s Congressional Delegation to tell them you support the Compact and its benefits

-- Contact Senator Daines, Senator Tester, and Congressman Gianforte to encourage them to move the Compact forward
+- Contacting Senator Daines, Senator Tester, and Congressman Gianforte to encourage them to move the Compact forward

 The Compact protects existing water rights and secures critical water resources for Montanans on and off the Reservation—which is why Congressional approval and implementation of the Compact is so essential for water users in our state.
 Once passed, the settlement legislation will generate new and sustainable economic activity to Montana.